 Writing a will is the foundation of estate planning.
 It is the beginning of taking charge of what happens with your wealth after your death.

 Many people incorrectly assume that you should only write a will when you get to a certain age.
-Instead, you should write a will if you have children or a partner to ensure they are taken care of after your death.
+Instead, you should write a will if you have children or a partner to ensure they are cared for after your death.
 If you have assets, you should write a will to ensure they are distributed as you intend.

 A will is a legal document that sets out your wishes after death.
-Once inheritance tax has been claimed from your estate, your remaining assets will be split as per the specifications of your will.
-You can bequeath any amounts of your assets to whomever you like in your will.
+Once the inheritance tax has been claimed, your remaining assets are split as per the specifications of your will.
+You can bequeath any amount of your assets to whomever you like in your will.

 If the following circumstances apply to you, then you need to write a will:

-While a spouse is usually well-protected if there is no will, having your wishes laid out will prevent any disputes after your death.
+While a spouse is usually well-protected if there is no will, having your wishes laid out will prevent disputes after death.
 Your will should specify what happens with your share of jointly owned assets like a house or retirement funds.
 You cannot assume that this will automatically go into their name.
-The last thing you want is for your grieving spouse to have to sell your house because your family received a share of your home.
-If you are not married or in a registered civil union with your partner, then a will is extremely important.
+The last thing you want is for your grieving spouse to sell your house because your family received a share of your home.
+A will is essential if you are not married or in a registered civil union with your partner.
 They will not have automatic rights to your estate, so if you plan to leave them anything, you need to include it in a will.

 Once you start accumulating assets such as property, shares and bonds, retirement funds, and large amounts of cash, you need to create a will.
 You will have no control over how these assets will be split after your death and will not be able to make your estate tax-efficient.